coreos/docs/enterprise-registry/build-support/index.md

 ### Pull the Build Worker Image

+The build worker is currently in beta.
+To gain access to its repository, please contact support.
-Just like above, pull down the latest copy of the build worker container:
+Once given access, pull down the latest copy of the image just like any other:

 ```sh
 docker pull quay.io/coreos/registry-build-worker:latest